-There’s a reason so many people turn to health insurance agents and brokers when they’re shopping for the perfect plan, it’s because understanding the what you’re signing up for is nearly impossible.
-Health insurance jargon is complex, to say the least, and that’s what so many ends up paying for hidden costs that aren’t so hidden.
+There’s a reason so many people turn to health insurance agents and brokers when they’re shopping for the perfect plan, it’s because understanding what you’re signing up for is nearly impossible.
+Health insurance jargon is complex, to say the least, and that’s what so many end up paying for hidden costs that aren’t so hidden.
 If you’re looking through your policy and see a term you don’t recognize, we’re here to help.
 So, the next time you find yourself asking, “what is coinsurance?”
 Here’s what you need to know.

 What Is Coinsurance?

 Coinsurance is a form of cost-sharing between you and your health insurance provider.
 It typically refers to the percentage you’re obligated to pay towards a claim, while your insurer picks up the remaining percentage.
 If it’s still a bit confusing, keep reading for some real-world examples that will help explain it a bit better.